SNU-DRL/Attribution-ECG/README.md

 # Evaluating Feature Attribution Methods for Electrocardiogram
-### Under construction!

----

 This repository contains the code for experiments in our paper, [*EVALUATING FEATURE ATTRIBUTION METHODS FOR ELECTROCARIDOGRAM*](https://arxiv.org/abs/2211.12702).

-**NOTICE: Our paper is under review as of now, and we are planning to include more details here when our paper is published so other researchers can reproduce our experiments and use our implementation code.**
+**NOTICE: We revised our paper and experimented with more datasets and evaluation metrics.
+Our revised paper will be uploaded on arXiv soon.**

 ## How to use
 ### Requirements
-This experiment was tested using the following libraries:
+This experiment was implemented using the following libraries:

 - Python 3.10
 - PyTorch 2.0.0